-North Fork Housing Alliance is a public housing agency in Greenport, New York that participates in the Section 8 Housing Choice Voucher (HCV) program.
-As of May 20th, 2019, North Fork Housing Alliance has 1 waiting lists that are open now or opening soon.
+North Fork Housing Alliance is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV) program.

-Once the application has been completed, it must be either:
+Once the application was completed, it must have been either:

-This waiting list has the following preferences: Live or work in the NFHA jurisdiction.
+This waiting list had the following preferences: Live or work in the NFHA jurisdiction.

 For more information, contact the North Fork Housing Alliance.

-As of the most recent VMS report, North Fork Housing Alliance manages 154 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, North Fork Housing Alliance manages 141 active Housing Choice Vouchers.

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 3% having issued approximately 50 vouchers in the past year.
 The average voucher holder has received housing benefits for 10 years and 2 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 31 months on the waiting list1.